Copyright © Spring High School Choral Department. All rights reserved.

 Spring High School is one of three traditional high schools in the Spring Independent School District, which educates over 39,000 students.
 Located 20 miles north of downtown Houston in an urban area of Harris County, Spring ISD has been a recognized school district by the Texas Education Agency several times since 2000.
 The Board of Trustees, which has been honored as one of the most outstanding school boards in Texas, provides leadership and direction for the District as it strives to achieve its principal goal of developing students who excel academically, reason and solve problems rationally, and act responsibly by displaying good character and citizenship.

-Spring High School, under the leadership of Principal Gloria Marshall, was been named a U.S. Department of Education National Blue Ribbon School, a Drug-Free School and a Texas Exemplary School.
-In 2016, we welcome Diaka Melendez as the new principal of Spring High School.
+Spring High School, under the leadership of Principal Gloria Marshall, was named a U.S. Department of Education National Blue Ribbon School, a Drug-Free School and a Texas Exemplary School.
+In 2021, we welcomed Dr. James Golden as the new principal of Spring High School.
 Spring High takes pride in both the academic and extracurricular successes of its students and faculty members.
-The professional atmosphere and mutual respect between administrators and teachers, which has been developed, promoted by Marshall and continued Donna Ullrich & Tia Simmons, has fostered a unique climate of learning for the 3,700 students enrolled at Spring High School.
+The professional atmosphere and mutual respect between administrators and teachers, which has been developed, promoted, and fostered by the Spring HS principals, is a unique climate of learning for the 3,700 students enrolled at Spring High School.